 What will success look and feel like?

-Two years after acquisition, Tranquil Wood should feel like a place under active, visible care rather than a neglected piece of land on the map.
+Two years after acquisition, Tranquil Wood should feel like a place under active, visible care.
 A repaired boundary and a single, gated entrance will mark that change: this is somewhere someone is looking after.
 A small but established group of Friends of Tranquil Wood volunteers — wardens, surveyors, wetland watchers — will know the wood through all four seasons, having built its first full ecological record.
 Their newsletters to the community will be a tangible expression that people not only say they care about the woodland but care enough to put their own time and effort into looking after it.

 Their bamboo clearance will already show visible results, and the first native hedges planted along its boundaries will have taken hold.
 A quiet, carefully designed pathway will let Betchworth and Buckland residents walk into the wood for the first time without threatening the ground flora or the wildlife it shelters — and, if the boardwalk ambition is realised, it may also be the first time some residents, using wheelchairs or pushchairs, have been able to get into any woodland at all.
 Local schoolchildren will have had their first taste of the wood as an outdoor classroom and the Forest School will have established a new base for its activities.